freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 The <code>then</code> method also returns a Promise, which is handled by the next <code>then</code> method.
 The argument in the second <code>then</code> is the JSON object you are looking for!

-Now, you select the element you want to insert the data in by using <code>document.getElementById()</code>.
-Then you modify the HTML code of the element by inserting a string created from the JSON object returned from the request.
+Now, it selects the element that will receive the data by using <code>document.getElementById()</code>.
+Then it modifies the HTML code of the element by inserting a string created from the JSON object returned from the request.
 </section>

 ## Instructions